PavelBT/TFM/README.md

 # OCR Processing Service

 This project provides an OCR API and minimal web interface.
-Documents are processed using an OCR backend (AWS Textract by default) and the extracted fields are optionally refined using AI models.
-A set of cleaners normalises the data to return a structured JSON response.
+Documents are processed using a Gemini based OCR service and the extracted fields are returned as structured JSON.

 ## Table of Contents